 Lab grown diamonds are known by many names: lab grown diamonds, cultured diamonds, man made diamonds, synthetic diamonds along with many others.
 Regardless of what you call them, they certainly have created a wave in the diamond industry.

 So what are they?
 Simply put, they are diamonds grown in a lab.
 These labs use cutting-edge technology to replicate the natural processes that create diamonds found in the earth.
-The end result is a diamond that is the same as a mined diamond chemically, physically and optically.
+The end result is a lab created diamond that is the same as a mined diamond chemically, physically and optically.

 Are They Real Diamonds?